lieblb/tiltr/README.md

 # The TestILIAS UI

+## Workarounds

+TestILIAS will work around a number of known problems in order to perform tests that focus on new, yet unknown issues.

+Each box below represents some known issue with ILIAS's current behaviour.
+Turning off one of these boxes will mean that TestILIAS will report these issues sooner or later in some test run.
+Turning these boxes on means: "I know about these issues, please work around them and don't report them".
+All boxes are on by default.

+<img src="https://github.com/lieblb/testilias/blob/master/docs/main-ui.jpg?raw=true">

 ## Starting Test Runs

-<img src="https://github.com/lieblb/testilias/blob/master/docs/main-ui.jpg?raw=true">

 Start an automatic test run via the "Start" button.
 "Loop" allows to to run test runs indefinitely (i.e. start a new run as soon as one ends).

-Workarounds gives you a list of problems currently known in ILIAS.
-Turning one of these checkboxes on will mean that your tests will fail sooner or later.
+A portion of tests can be specified to run in a deterministic manner, which is suitable for regression tests (use the `num_deterministic_machines`setting).

+The results table gives you detailed protocols of each test run as well as the exported XLS.
+Note that all this data gets deleted permanently as soon as you hit the Delete button in the UI.

+To get an idea what data is generated for a test run, look at <a href="docs/sample-protocol.zip">a sample protocol and the accompanying XLS export file</a>.

+## Embedded ILIAS instance

 Clicking on the ILIAS link below the header will bring you to TestILIAS' internal ILIAS installation.
 You can login as root using the password "odysseus".

-The results table gives you detailed protocols of each test run as well as the exported XLS.
-Note that all this data gets deleted permanently as soon as you hit the close button in the UI.

 ## Response Times

 <img src="https://github.com/lieblb/testilias/blob/master/docs/response-times-ui.jpg?raw=true">

+This gathers response times (in seconds) the various robot users experience with the configured ILIAS installation (i.e. durations of each web requests).

 ## Status